South African cricket team in Zimbabwe in 1999–2000

 The South African national cricket team toured Zimbabwe in November 1999 and played a single Test match against the Zimbabwean national cricket team.
 The tour took place immediately after Zimbabwe had visited South Africa to play their first Test match in the country with only a fortnight separating the matches.
 South Africa had previously played one Test match in Zimbabwe in 1995 and had visited the country to play a single One Day International in 1992 soon after the end of the apartheid era sporting boycott of South Africa, although sides from Zimbabwe and Rhodesia had previously played in South African domestic cricket competitions, including during the apartheid era.

 South Africa won the Test match convincingly, recording their biggest victory and Zimbabwe's heaviest Test defeat in the process.
-Later in the summer Zimbabwe returned to South Africa to play in the 2000 Standard Bank Triangular Tournament, a series of One Day Internationals against England and South Africa before England toured Zimbabwe for a four-match ODI series.
+Later in the summer Zimbabwe returned to South Africa to play in the 2000 Standard Bank Triangular Tournament, a series of One Day Internationals against England and South Africa, before England toured Zimbabwe for a four-match ODI series.
 The Test match was the only game South Africa played in Zimbabwe and the team returned home immediately after the match was completed.

 Tour party

 Following their convincing victory at Bloemfontein at the beginning of the month, the South African selectors named the same team on 2 November.
 The team was captained by Hansie Cronje and had twelfth man Nicky Boje as a replacement.
-Both Gary Kirsten and Herschelle Gibbs are unavailable as the result of injuries.
+Both Gary Kirsten and Herschelle Gibbs were unavailable as the result of injuries.
 The same 11 players took to the field in Harare as had done at Bloemfontein.

 Zimbabwe were captained by Andy Flower following Alistair Campbell's resignation only 48 hours before the start of the match.
 Flower had captained the team before Campbell and was reinstated for the match.
 The Zimbabwean team was also unchanged from the match at Bloemfontein with key bowlers Heath Streak and Paul Strang both unavailable through injury.
 The team had suffered heavy defeats to Australia earlier in the summer as well as the loss at Bloemfontein and, Wisden reported, were suffering from low morale as a result of these results and an ongoing pay dispute.